I coach and run lessons on the Specialist qualification topics as follows, often providing additional advice and consultancy:

 13+ and 16+ entrance

 I coach the Maths compulsory, and Physics and Chemistry choices, in Section 1; and Physics and Chemistry in Section 2.
+I offer advice on which to choose.

 I also coach techniques for exam management such as how to pace the exam and cope with tricky questions and multi-choice answers.